foliant-docs/foliantcontrib.confluence/README.md

 `password`
 :   Password of the user.
 If password is not supplied, it would be taken from backend config, or prompted during the build.

+> It is not secure to store plain text passwords in your config files.
+We recommend to use [environment variables](https://foliant-docs.github.io/docs/config/#env) to supply passwords

 `space_key`
 :   The space key where the page titles will be searched for.